1119231/CapstoneProject/README.md

 Rating
 Favourites - can add recipes to favourites
-Edit or Delete - users can edit or delete a recipie
+Edit or Delete - users can edit or delete a recipie comment - User can add comments for recipies settings - (Dark mode/ privacy / change username) user login - user can create account using their emailid/ phone my account - user can view their profile and their posts, rating etc

 > > > > > > > c3835fac74b1635c11d709869c30878df0b812f3